malshevskikh/Compilers/README.md

 <ul>
   <li>1.
 Given a right-linear grammar, constructs a standard system of equations with regular coefficients, the unknowns of which are the nonterminals of the original grammar.</li>
   <li>2.
 Solves a standard system of equations with regular coefficients.</li>
   <li>3.
-Given a regular expression that is a solution to a standard system of equations with regular coefficients, constructs an NFA.</li>
+Given a regular expression that is a solution to a standard system of equations with regular coefficients, constructs an Nondeterministic Finite Automaton (NFA).</li>
   <li>4.
 Deterministically models an NFA.</li>
 </ul>